frippz/frippz.se/_posts/2015-06-30-muddying-the-waters-of-progressive-enhancement.md

 Imagine the following scenario, if you will.
 Developers express an intention to develop a web site using progressive enhancement.
 Jubilations all around!

-> **Developer 1:** *”Alright!
+> **Developer 1:** *“Alright!
 We’re going to start with a rock solid foundation of semantic HTML, then we'll add styling using CSS to carefully…”*
 >
-> **Developer 2:** *”Uh…”*
+> **Developer 2:** *“Uh…”*
 >
-> **Developer 1:** *”What?”*
+> **Developer 1:** *“What?”*
 >
-> **Developer 2:** *”That’s not what progressive enhancement is.
+> **Developer 2:** *“That’s not what progressive enhancement is.
 We need to require JavaScript for this.”*

 I don’t know.
 Maybe the core problem is the semantics and like Jason Garber says: maybe we should just call it [Responsible Web Design](http://sixtwothree.org/posts/responsible-web-design).
-While I don’t feel that core functionality without JavaScript is some kind of ”baggage”, maybe there’s a point to it.
+While I don’t feel that core functionality without JavaScript is some kind of “baggage”, maybe there’s a point to it.
 I just don’t feel that it is very responsible to scrape the icing off the layer cake and ignore the rest of the layers.